If you are a small business owner or entrepreneur, you get excited when the creative juices are flowing!

-A great idea will usually start out small and develop over a long period of time, even when it’s not in the forefront of your thoughts.
-If you’ve been pondering an idea inside your mind, but it hasn’t quite come to fruition, do not be discouraged or give up on that idea!
+Usually, a great idea will start out small and develop over a long period of time, even when it’s not at the forefront of your thoughts.

 This short, animated video can shed some light on where great ideas come from.

 There is great benefit in sharing thoughts and ideas.
-It’s one of the reasons why I do live coaching webinars in my courses.
-Often, a student may get a breakthrough about their own business while we are discussing another student’s ideas or challenges.
+It’s one of the reasons why I do live coaching webinars and have very active Facebook groups for my courses.
+Often, a student may get a breakthrough about their own business while we’re discussing another student’s ideas or challenges.
 It was the missing piece they needed.

 (this article first appeared in February 2012)